 A summer home with a phenominal view

 These clients discovered me on this web site.
-Someone from Florida had tried to make a set of plans for them, but the planner did not understand how to design a home for a steep property.
+Someone from Florida had tried to draft a set of plans for them, but the planner did not understand how to design a home for a steep property.
 A builder told my clients they needed a new plan.
 They had a steep mountain property with a fantastic view of the mountains, and they wanted a beautiful summer home that would provide a secluded place for them to enjoy nature.
 They sent me a drawing of a Florida style home they liked.
 High ceilings and glass facing the view were very important to them.
 They especially wanted a tower office on a third level to enjoy the view.

 But their budget was not large enough to afford everything they wanted.
 I recommended simplifying the rooflines of the plan they showed me.
 It was also important to make the home longer and narrower to fit on the steep slope.
 I designed a new plan that fit nicely on the steep slope.
 This plan included a third level office, but I tucked it into the same roofline to save a lot of cost.
 To keep the budget lower, I also recommended putting the second bedroom downstairs.